top of page

 What is galvanic corrosion?

-Galvanic corrosion occurs when two dissimilar metals come into contact and are exposed to an electrolyte, such as salt water.
+Galvanic corrosion occurs when two dissimilar metals come into contact and are exposed to an electrolyte.
 One metal acts as an anode, meaning it corrodes, while the other acts as a cathode, remaining protected.
-The flow of electrons from the anode to the cathode through the electrolyte is what leads to the deterioration of the anodic metal.
+The flow of electrons from anode to the cathode through the electrolyte is what leads to the deterioration of the anodic metal.

-It's a common type of corrosion in marine environments and is something to understand if you want to prevent damage to your boat or liveaboard yacht.
+Salt water is an electrolyte so it's not hard for galvanic corrosion to occur marine environments.
+As a result, it's something to understand if you want to prevent damage to your boat or liveaboard yacht.

-Boats are composed of various metals like aluminium, stainless steel, bronze, and zinc, and often these metals touch.
-When two metals that aren't the same come into contact in a conductive environment, like saltwater, galvanic corrosion can occur.
+Boats are composed of various metals like aluminum, stainless steel, bronze, and zinc, and often these metals touch.
+Without a barrier between the two, galvanic corrosion can occur.

-On a sailboat the most common cause of galvanic corrosion we've seen is when stainless steel comes into contact with aluminium.
-Here's some places you might find galvanic corrosion around your boat.
+On a sailboat the most common cause of galvanic corrosion I've seen is when stainless steel comes into contact with aluminum.

-• Stainless steel fixings being used to hold aluminium framed solar panels
+• Stainless steel fixings being used to hold aluminum framed solar panels

-• Aluminium rivets or fixings into a stainless steel frame or solar arch
+• Aluminum rivets or fixings into a stainless steel frame or solar arch

-• Stainless steel rivets, bolts or mounts on an aluminium mast
+• Stainless steel rivets, bolts or mounts on an aluminum mast

-• Stainless steel fittings contacting an aluminium hull
+• Stainless steel fittings contacting an aluminum hull

-• Stainless steel bolts used to hold aluminium trampoline buttons on catamarans
+• Stainless steel bolts used to hold aluminum trampoline buttons on catamarans

 Stray electrical current

-Electrical systems onboard, such as shore power connections or improperly installed wiring, can inadvertently create galvanic cells which accelerates corrosion.
-If you were to have a stray current aboard your boat, you may notice the aluminium anodes below the waterline are corroding much faster than expected.
+Electrical systems onboard, such as faulty shore power connections or improperly installed wiring, can inadvertently create galvanic cells which accelerate corrosion.
+If you were to have a stray current aboard your boat, you may notice the aluminum anodes below the waterline corroding much faster than expected.
 This is because the electrical current is acerbating the corrosive reaction of the anode immersed in salt water.

 The negative impact of galvanic corrosion